This page contains affiliate links. Please read our disclosure for more info.

 - Ski trousers

 - 2 long sleeve base layers – Base layers are ski trip essentials.
 Merino wool tops, like those made by Icebreaker, are warm and odour-resistant.
 Wear one on the plane.

 - 1–2 long johns (thermal leggings) – Simon didn’t need these as he doesn’t get as cold as me.

 - 2 t-shirts – I wore mine over my base layer for an extra layer.
-Simon had one Ably t-shirt and one Icebreaker Tech Lite, which are both odour resistant.
+We like Bluffworks Threshold and Icebreaker Tech Lite, which are both odour resistant.

 - 1–2 lightweight fleece or mid layer – An extra warm layer between your base layer and jacket.
 Simon didn’t need one.
-Wear on the plane.
+Wear it on the plane.

 - 3 thin socks (optional) – We wore ours under our ski socks.